Director, California Land Program

-- In partnership with philanthropy staff, leads the Program in fundraising from public and private sources.
+- In partnership with development and external affairs staff, leads the Program in fundraising from private and public sources.

 - In partnership with marketing staff, utilizes strategic communications to advance conservation goals.

-- In partnership with technology and finance experts, develops and deploys innovative approaches to conservation.
+- In partnership with internal and external experts in conservation technology and finance, develops and deploys innovative approaches to conservation.

 - Holds overall responsibility for financial management of the Program, including setting financial goals, analyzing results, and taking corrective actions.